strvcom/ds-academy/development/README.md

 use [Citation Machine](https://www.citationmachine.net/) to generate references.
 For additional information, follow the [official guide](https://jupyterbook.org/en/stable/tutorials/references.html).

+#### Adding intro page for a lecture

+If you are creating a lecture, make an intro page with a short description and plan for the lecture.
+Once the lecture is recorded, embed the recording in the intro.
+Use [first lecture](../lectures/01_lecture/intro.md) as a reference.

 #### Build handbook’s HTML

 Do so by running the following command: